 Install a row of the J hooks at the bottom of the mirror.
 Make sure that you even out the distance between them to fit multiple hooks for optimal support.

 Ideally, a 30 x 36-inch mirror will need 3 to 4 hooks.
-After you install the hooks, you might want to pad the hooks with a piece of cotton or felt to protect the mirror when you hang it.
+After you install the hooks, you might want to pad them with cotton or felt to protect the mirror when you hang it.

 Step 4: Add the Adhesive and Install the Mirror

-Follow the same steps as before regarding drilling the holes and installing the brackets in the bottom. (step 2 and 3)
+Follow the same steps as before regarding drilling the holes and installing the brackets in the bottom. (steps 2 and 3)

-However, in this method, you’ll install hooks at two or three sides of the mirror, these sides can be bottom and two sides or bottom, top, and a single side
+However, in this method, you’ll install hooks on two or three sides of the mirror.
+These sides can be bottom and two sides or bottom, top, and a single side

 Once you’ve installed the rows of J hooks, you should slide the mirror in from the free side and keep it secured to the wall with an option to remove it anytime you want.

 If you can’t install a mirror or you just want a quick way to analyze your lifting form without having a permanent mirror on your wall, here are two reliable alternatives to consider.

 A tripod is a great alternative to a mirror because it will save you a lot of money and the hassle of installing a mirror.